Nobles has contributed to the Expert Guide on Competition and Antitrust Law 2018 published by Corporate LiveWire.

 On 2 August 2017, the Law of Ukraine “On State Aid to Undertakings” (the “State Aid Law”) entered into force.

-The state aid is defined as any support to undertakings through state or local resources in any form which distorts or threatens to distort economic competition by creating advantages for the production of certain kinds of goods or for carrying out certain
+The state aid is defined as any support to undertakings through state or local resources in any form which distorts or threatens to distort economic competition by creating advantages for the production of certain kinds of goods or for carrying out certain business activities.

 The relevant public authorities (state aid providers) should notify the new or substantially altered state aid to the AMCU and await the AMCU’s decision (positive or conditional) before its implementation.
 The state aid implemented before the AMCU’sdecision or without notifying to the AMCU is illegal and canbe recovered.